Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 One way to get better data, from your Touchpoints, is to tweek their configuration, and to begin this process, right click on the Touchpoint you want to Tune, and then select "Tune".

 The values you will see at the beginning of the tuning process were defined on the JSON file uploaded to your Pathpoing, and you can also change them, manually by right clicking on the Touchpoint, and selecting Tune.
-You can also "Save/Update". the new values.
+Once you change the values of the tuning, you can save them by clicking on "Save/Update".

 ## LOGIN PEOPLE PRC